Are Their Benefits To Ear Candling?

 If you have wax buildup in your ear, there are a variety of effective methods to help remove it, but ear candling is not one of them.
 Also called ear coning, this practice involves inserting a hollow cone made of a cotton sheet that’s been coated with beeswax into your ear.
 Someone else lights the other, wider end of the cone, in the hopes that as the flame burns, a vacuum will be created that draws the wax from the ear.
 When the flame goes out, there may be a dark residue on the remaining paper, but it is not removed earwax – it’s a mixture of combustion products from the burned paper.

 Instead of engaging in a practice that doesn’t work and carries the risk of burned skin, I suggest removing excess earwax with one of the many over-the-counter products available for this specifically or a few drops of a grease-cutting dish soap – they’re usually very effective and non-toxic.
 If you’ve got a buildup of wax that is interfering with your hearing, a physician can flush it out with water directed into the ear with a specially designed syringe after using drops to soften the wax.
-Don’t clean your ears with cotton swabs or put anything else in your ear.
-It’s possible you may push wax deeper into the ear canal and even injure your eardrum.
+Don’t deep clean your ears with cotton swabs or put anything else in your ear.
+It’s possible you make things more complicated by pushing wax deeper into the ear canal or even injuring your eardrum.

 Today’s Health Topics